User Log On

 The new church is formed

 In March, 1969, a group of fifteen families met in the Mimosa School Cafeteria and signed the charter for the birth of the Bible Center Church (BCC) of Luling.
-Of these, some still attend our services including Bernice Gilbert, Bernuce Mayfield and Emma White.

 Jim continued to be the source of direction and counsel.
 He was so involved that he began having doubts about his decision to go to Birmingham and asked us not to completely discount him as a pastoral candidate.
 Before he graduated from Dallas, he and his family returned to Luling.
 This gave him an opportunity to evaluate our progress and we were able to meet his family.
 As they were leaving Luling after the Sunday evening service, a family discussion caused them to realize that the Lord was calling them to be our spiritual leaders.
 They had perfect peace and assurance that this was God's will for them at this time.
 Jim telephoned his acceptance to become Bible Center Church's first pastor.